The Anguilla Pursuit, Amrita Hepi by Hamish McIntosh on Performance Review

 Conceived as a poetic response to Contact High, 6 Days is authored by daniel ward (no more poetry).

-6 Days conceptualises each of the six Contact High performance as a day.
+6 Days conceptualises each of the six Contact High performances as a day.
 The poems appear in order of performances.
 Read the full response on Performance Review.